gbif/ipt/README.md

 ### Wiki @Translators

 The IPT user interface and wiki both need internationalisation, but it's a community effort and everyone is welcome to join.
 Full instructions aimed at translators can be found [here](HowToTranslate.wiki).

+Thanks to an enormous community effort, and by leveraging the power of the [Crowdin](https://crowdin.com/project/gbif-ipt) localisation tool, the user interface has already been translated into six different languages: English, French, Spanish, Traditional Chinese, Brazilian Portuguese, and Japanese.

+Thanks to the dedicatee

+####Acknowledgements

+[JetBrains](http://www.jetbrains.com/) is kindly supporting this open source project by giving GBIF free open source licenses for its full-featured Java IDE - [IntelliJ](http://www.jetbrains.com/idea/).
+[JetBrains](http://www.jetbrains.com/) is the creator of a wide range of tools have been helping software developers be more efficient, no matter what technologies they use.
+Take a second now to look at their [leading software products](http://www.jetbrains.com/).

+[Crowdin](https://crowdin.com/) is kindly supporting this open source project by giving GBIF a free access to its localisation management platform.
+Crowdin makes it possible to manage a large number of concurrent translations.